We are a local pickup only nursery. Please select location at checkout.

 Sizes available: #1 (Trade gallon)

-Basics: zones 4-8, 24-60" x 24-36", full sun to part sun, mauve-pink flower clusters appear atop the sturdy stems in early to mid summer, needs consistent moisture and likes fertile, humusy, sandy or gravelly soils, however, also clay tolerant
+Basics: zones 4-8, 24-60" x 24-36", full sun to part sun, mauve-pink flower clusters appear atop the sturdy stems in mid summer and hold well into fall and winter, needs consistent moisture and likes fertile, humusy, sandy or gravelly soils, however, also clay tolerant.

 Common names: Coastal Plain Joe Pye Weed, Three-nerved Joe Pye Weed, Joe Pye Thoroughwort